Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Functoriality

-In order to give some detail, let us denote by $\twoTan$ the $2$\textit{-category of tangles}.
-This is the $2$-category whose underlying $1$-category is $\Tan$ and whose $2$-morphisms are certain cobordisms called $2$\textit{-tangles}.
-There is a generators and relations description of $\twoTan$ in the spirit of the one for $\Tan$ as well, with relations given by the \textit{movie moves}.
-There is a certain full $2$-subcategory $\twoTan^{\uparrow}$ whose underlying $1$-morphisms are (upwards oriented) braids.
-We do not recall the details here and refer the reader to \cite[Section~8]{BN1} or \cite[Chapter~1]{CS}, and to \cite[Section~3.4]{CS} for the braid version.
+Let us denote by $\twoTan$ the $2$\textit{-category of tangle (diagrams)}.
+This is the $2$-category whose underlying $1$-category is $\Tan$, but without relations on tangles (tangle diagram which are equal in $\Tan$ are isomorphic in $\twoTan$), and whose $2$-morphisms are certain cobordisms called $2$\textit{-tangles}.
+There is a generator-relation description of $\twoTan$, with generators given by \textit{Morse and Reidemeister cobordisms} and relations given by \textit{movie moves}, see \cite[Section 8]{BN1} or \cite[Chapter 1]{CS} for more details.
+We will recall the specific facts needed for the proof of \fullref{theorem:functor-gl2} in \fullref{subsec:proof-six}.
+We also consider the $2$-subcategory $\twoTanup$ of $\twoTan$ defined in the expected way, with the underlying $1$-morphisms being (upwards oriented) braids and $2$-morphisms given by braid-like cobordisms, \cite[Section 3.4]{CS}.